Trinity Carol Roll: Music

 Although a large body of medieval carol texts survive, the Trinity Roll is almost unique in also containing the music for the carols.
 The music was formerly thought to have been composed by John Dunstable.
 In his 1891 study of the carols, J Fuller Maitland opines:

 Few of the songs have absolute melodic beauty such as would make them popular nowadays...[but] they have a special value, since they are almost the only existing specimens of English music of the period, or at all events the only specimens which have not been tampered with before reaching us in their modern dress.
 They are especially valuable, moreover, as being almost without a doubt the work of one composer...The similarity of certain passages is so remarkable (compare the opening bars of VIII and XIII) that there can be little doubt that the roll is a genuine transcript of original works by one composer, not a mere collection of stray pieces.

 Modern scholars of early music are more complimentary, particularly of their writing for multiple independent voices.
 Dr Helen Deeming notes that the carols are:

 complex and intricate, and could only have been composed, sung and notated by highly trained musicians.
 Their part-writing, for two or three independent voices, is of a musical sophistication that goes well beyond the plainsong that formed the musical bread-and-butter of most medieval choirs.

 Performance and recordings

 Of the carols, "There is No Rose of Such Virtue" has re-entered the repertoire, appearing in its original polyphonic form in services such as A Festival of Nine Lessons and Carols from King's College Cambridge.
 Alternative settings by John Joubert and Benjamin Britten using the text of the carol have also been composed.
 The Agincourt Carol, which also survives in a contemporaneous version in the Bodleian Library is also well-known, for example appearing in an arrangement by William Walton for Laurence Olivier's 1944 film Henry V. The composer Ernest Farrar used the Agincourt Carol as the basis for his 1918 Heroic Elegy: For Soldiers.

-The Alamire consort recorded the complete carol roll in the Wren Library at Trinity College in September 2011, available on CD on the Obsidion label (CD709).
+The Alamire consort recorded the complete carol roll in the Wren Library at Trinity College in September 2011, available on CD on the Obsidian label (CD709).